-The House of the Painted Ceiling has been dated to the reign of Hadrian (opus latericium).
+The central part of block VI has been dated to the reign of Hadrian (opus latericium).
 The west half, on Via delle Corporazioni, consists of five shops (II,VI,5).
 The fourth shop from the north was a bar (6.85 x 4.45 metres).
-A staircase in the south-east corner led to the living quarters of the innkeeper.
 To the left of the entrance is a bar counter with a water basin, with a small marble overflow basin in front.
+A staircase in the south-east corner of the room led to the living quarters of the innkeeper.

 Plan of the house.